yiisoft/log/README.md

 - `CommonContextProvider` — adds common data;
 - `CompositeContextProvider` — allows combining multiple context providers.

-By default, the logger uses built-in `SystemContextProvider`.
+By default, the logger uses the built-in `SystemContextProvider`.

 #### `SystemContextProvider`

-`SystemContextProvider` added following data to context:
+The `SystemContextProvider` adds the following data to the context:

 - `time` — current Unix timestamp with microseconds (float value);
 - `trace` — array of call stack information;